Boehm-Boteler baronets

-The Boehm, later Boehm-Boteler Baronetcy, of Wetherby Gardens in the Parish of St Mary Abbots, Kensington, in the County of London, was a title in the Baronetage of the United Kingdom.
+The Boehm, later Boehm-Boteler baronetcy, of Wetherby Gardens in the Parish of St Mary Abbots, Kensington, in the County of London, was a title in the Baronetage of the United Kingdom.
 It was created on 13 July 1889 for the sculptor Joseph Boehm.

-His son, the second Baronet, assumed by deed poll the additional surname of Boteler in 1918, which was that of his mother.
-The title became extinct on the second Baronet's death in 1928.
+His son, the second Baronet, assumed by deed poll the additional surname of Boteler in 1918, which was that of his mother Louise Frances Boteler.
+The title became extinct on his death in 1928.